Jan9103/packer.nu/README.md

 A [packer.nvim][] inspired package-manager for [NuShell][].

-Newest officially supported NuShell version: `0.72.x`
+Newest officially supported NuShell version: `0.73.x`

+Due to breaking changes to `all` in `nu v0.73` older versions are no longer supported by `packer.nu v0.3.0`.

 ## The issue this tries to solve: